content-manager-sdk/Community/Samples/ServiceAPI/CSharp/PartialDownloadPlugin/ReadMe.md

 # Partial Download ServiceAPI Plugin
-This sample adds a new service to the ServiceAPI to support re-sumable file downloads.
+This sample adds a new service to the ServiceAPI to support resumable file downloads.

 ## Background
-In CM versions up to 10.1 partial downloads are not supported by the standard file dowbload URL (e.g. Record/[Uri]/document/file), this sample adds a new service which does support this.
+In Content Manager versions up to 10.1 partial downloads are not supported by the standard file dowbload URL (e.g. Record/[Uri]/document/file), this sample adds a new service to support this.

 Partial downloads are implemented using Content-Range header.